scverse/scvi-tools/docs/user_guide/models/amortizedlda.rst

       &x_{cn} \sim \mathrm{Cat}(\theta_c \beta_{z_{cn}})
    \end{align}

-where :math:`\eta` denotes the prior on the Dirichlet distribution for the topic gene distribution :math:`\beta`, and :math:`\alpha` denotes the prior on the Dirichlet distribution for the cell topic distribution :math:`\theta_c`.
+where :math:`\eta` denotes the prior on the Dirichlet distribution for the topic feature distribution :math:`\beta`, and :math:`\alpha` denotes the prior on the Dirichlet distribution for the cell topic distribution :math:`\theta_c`.
 In order to compute reparametrization gradients stably, we approximate the Dirichlet distribution with a logistic-Normal distribution, followed by a softmax operation.
 Specifically, we use the Laplace approximation